WaterCube001/WaterCube001.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome, glad to kow you!
+title: "Welcome, glad to know you!
 This is a brife introduction to Me~"
 excerpt: "About me"
 author_profile: true
 redirect_from: